Knight-service: History

 William the Conqueror divided the lay lands of England among his magnates in the form of "honours" or great blocks of land.
 These were subdivided by the magnates into smaller manors and yet smaller divisions or fiefs just large enough to support one knight, termed knight's fees.
 The knight paid homage to his overlord by taking a vow of loyalty and accepting the obligation to perform military service for his overlord.

 The same system was adopted in Ireland when that country was conquered under Henry II.
 The magnate who had been enfeoffed by his sovereign for his honour of land could provide the knights required either by hiring them for pay or, more conveniently when wealth was mainly represented by land, by a process of subinfeudation, analogous to that by which he himself had been enfeoffed.
 That is to say, he could assign to an under-tenant a certain portion of his fief to be held by direct military service or the service of providing a mercenary knight.
 The land so held would then be described as consisting of one or more knight's fees, but the knight's fee had not any fixed area, as different soils and climates required differing acreages to produce a given profit requisite to support a knight and his entourage.
-This process could be carried farther till there was a chain of mesne lords between the tenant-in-chief and the actual occupier of the land.
-The liability for performance of the knight-service was however always carefully defined.
+This process could be carried further till there was a chain of mesne lords between the tenant-in-chief and the actual occupier of the land.
+The liability for performance of the knight-service was, however, always carefully defined.

 The chief sources of information for the extent and development of knight-service are the returns (cartae) of the barons (i.e. the tenants-in-chief) in 1166, informing the king, at his request, of the names of their tenants by knight-service with the number of fees they held, supplemented by the payments for scutage recorded on the pipe rolls, by the later returns printed in the Book of Fees, and by the still later ones collected in Feudal Aids.

 In the returns made in 1166 some of the barons appear as having enfeoffed more and some less than the number of knights they had to find.
 In the latter case they described the balance as being chargeable on their demesne, that is, on the portion of their fief which remained in their own hands.
-These returns further prove that lands had already been granted for the service of a fraction of a knight, such service being in practice already commuted for a proportionate money payment; and they show that the total number of knights with which land held by military service was charged was not, as was formerly supposed, sixty thousand, but, probably, somewhere between five and six thousand.
+These returns further prove that lands had already been granted for the service of a fraction of a knight, such service being in practice already commuted for a proportionate monetary payment; and they show that the total number of knights with which land held by military service was charged was not, as was formerly supposed, sixty thousand, but, probably, somewhere between five and six thousand.
 Similar returns were made for Normandy, and are valuable for the light they throw on its system of knight-service.